manuelmusngi/predictive-natural-gas-procurement-imbalance/README.md

 🔬 Research Foundations (Cited)
 1. Pipeline Scheduling & External Drivers
-The MDPI paper “An Analytical Study on the Correlations Between Natural Gas Pipeline Network Scheduling Decisions and External Environmental Factors” shows that temperature, supply, and energy consumption strongly influence pipeline scheduling decisions.
-This supports your project’s inclusion of:
+The MDPI paper “An Analytical Study on the Correlations Between Natural Gas Pipeline Network Scheduling Decisions and External Environmental Factors” shows that temperature, supply, and energy consumption strongly influence pipeline scheduling decisions.This supports your project’s inclusion of:

-Weather-driven demand forecasting
+- Weather-driven demand forecasting

-Correlation analysis between power load and gas nominations
+- Correlation analysis between power load and gas nominations

-Predictive imbalance alerts
+- Predictive imbalance alerts

 2. Optimal Control for Gas Scheduling
 The paper “Optimal Control for Scheduling and Pricing Intra-day Natural Gas Transport on Pipeline Networks” (Zlotnik et al.) provides a mathematical and optimization-based framework for:

-Gas flow scheduling
+- Gas flow scheduling

-Compressor constraints
+- Compressor constraints

-Time-dependent injections/withdrawals
+- Time-dependent injections/withdrawals

-Economic valuation of gas at each node
+- Economic valuation of gas at each node

 This supports your project’s:

-Optimization engine for procurement & scheduling
+- Optimization engine for procurement & scheduling

-Pipeline-aware imbalance management
+- Pipeline-aware imbalance management

-Locational gas value estimation
+- Locational gas value estimation